danielrpiccoli/process-scheduler-simulator/README.md

 # Process Scheduler — Round Robin with Feedback

+*This project was originally written entirely in Portuguese and translated to English after the course ended.*

 Process scheduling simulator written in **C**, implementing the **Round Robin (Circular) with Feedback** selection strategy.